edgio-docs/edgio-docs/guides/next.md

 - `{{ FULL_CLI_NAME }}SourceMaps`: Defaults to `false`.
 Set to `true` to add server-side source maps so that stack traces have original source filenames and line numbers when tailing the logs in the {{ PRODUCT_NAME }} developer console.
 This will increase the serverless bundle size but will not affect performance.
 If you find that your app exceeds the maximum serverless bundle size allowed by {{ PRODUCT_NAME }}, you can disable this option to conserve space.

+**Warning**: we noticed some performance issues related to sourcemaps being loaded in our Serverless infrastructure, which may result in 539 project timeout errors.
+In case you encounter such errors, please try again with sourcemaps disable.
+This document will be updated once the problem is fully resolved.

 ### withServiceWorker

 The `withServiceWorker` plugin builds a service worker from `sw/service-worker.js` that prefetches and caches all static JS assets and enables {{ PRODUCT_NAME }}'s [prefetching](/guides/next#section_prefetching) functionality.